The Art of State Management in React.

 };

-Once more, the entire demo application can be found in CodeSandbox and GitHub.
+You can find the complete demo application on CodeSandbox and GitHub.